filakhtov/gentoo-use-docs/media-video/mpv.md

 Pass the `-Dlibmpv=true`, `-Dgl=enabled` and `-Dplain-gl=enabled` options to the Meson build script.
 Build and install the shared `libmpv` library that can be used by other programs as a video and audio playback backend, including the OpenGL rendering capabilities, without platform-specific implementation (in which case a library client will have to provide one).

 This flag should be enabled if mpv is not to be used directly, but with some frontend interface, such as gnome-mpv.

-### libplacebo
-Pass the `-Dlibplacebo=enabled` option to the Meson build script.
-Enable support for GPU accelerated video rendering using the `libplacebo` library.

-It is recommended to enabled this flag to enable hardware accelerated video rendering.

 ### lua
 Pass the `-Dlua=enabled` option to the Meson build script.
 Allow to load and execute external Lua scripts to extend mpv functionality, i.e. control mpv in a similar way to slave mode using the client API via the provided `mp` Lua module.
 Install additional Lua scripts into the `/usr/share/mpv` directory, including the `acompressor.lua` that adds keyboard shortcuts to control the dynamic range compression FFmpeg filter, `ao-null-reload.lua` that handles the edge case where attempts to init audio output fails, `autocrop.lua` that uses the lavfi cropdetect filter to automatically apply the crop filter with appropriate paramteres for the currently playing video, and others.